 Zoom, Skype, and Google Hangouts became common tools in our work from home lives.
-Business meetings have been replaced with video calls.
+Business meetings have been replaced with a video call.
 It’s our new normal, and it’s here to stay.

 While it’s fun to take work calls in our pajamas with videos off and mics on mute, the novelty has worn off.
 As we’ve settled into our new normal it has helped to get back to our weekday routine, which included wearing work-appropriate clothes – at least on the top.
 Routine not only improves our mental health, it also helps us be successful when working from home.

 As we keep our videos on, many of us wonder how to look as good on a video call as we do in person while working with what you have at home.
 Don’t panic – with a couple of tips and tweaks, you can ensure you always look professional on a video call.

 You need to dress for a video call as you would for an in-person meeting – or as close as possible.
 We may be working at home, but first impressions still matter.
 What you wear is nearly as important as what you say.
 As you are at home, it may be ok to take it down a notch, but not too far.
 More cashmere sweater than varsity sweatshirt.

 If you are in any doubt, always dress up, never down.
 Know that if you are talking with the CEO of a bank, and they expect a tie at all times, you will still need to wear a tie!
 Dress appropriately professional for the type of video call you are on.

 2. Fill your face with light

 In an ideal world, the best room in your house to conduct a video call will also have exceptional lighting.
 Failing that, cheat.

 Get two lamps and position them on either side of your desk.
 That way, your face will be illuminated from both sides, and you will avoid unnatural shadows.
 Video quality is not always the best, so every trick will help you make a good impression.

 Position your webcam at eye level or higher.
 This way, you will look directly into the camera, not down, and look more natural.